 This looks REALLY interesting.
 It seems to have just about every common metric I’d normally need.
 Its for running and cycling and has TBT navigation, STRAVA segments and Live Tracking.
 It’s obviously YET ANOTHER activity tracker that connects to your smartphone.
 It’s ANT+ and BTLE..

 So all those features must be, what?, £250 to £350?
 Maybe a tad more if they are taking the Mick?

 Well there’s a non-colour version for about £/SEur130.
 (ONE hundred and thirty) See Amazon flag links, below, not fully listed in Amazon yet.

 The Amazon algorithm may have gone a bit crazy as it’s now up to £400 (22Feb17)

 It looks well-priced.This post is NOT A REVIEW NOR A RECOMMENDATION.
 I’ll come to that next week maybe and investigate some of the features in a bit more depth.
 The only notable and apparent drawbacks are unusual looks (I quite like it) and a small screen.
-YET the usable display area is VERY SIMILAR to a Fitbit Surge or a TomTom Adventurer (latter, as shown in the image below).
+YET the usable display area is VERY SIMILAR to a Fitbit Surge or a TomTom Adventurer (latter, as shown in the image above).

 Supporters: I am not a salaried journalist and rely on support from readers to keep the free content coming.
 If you want to support the work here then ad-free subscription starts at 49p (about 65c).
 Alternatively buying anything from my partners, below, also helps and may also get you a great discount.
 Thank you!

 |Support with 10% code: the5krunner10||Support at your local country’s Amazon storefront||Support with 10% code: the5krunner10|